davidhendersontech/GuessThatHex/README.md

 ![Guess That Hex!](https://raw.githubusercontent.com/notDavidHenderson/GuessTheColors/main/images/MainPage.png?token=ADJHICODDD5CMXNWQ64HDFTAM5WXQ "Title")

 Welcome to GuessThatHex.
 Start by logging in with your initials.
-Now we give you a hex value ( click on it once to change to rgb) on the left
+Now we give you a hex value ( click on it once to change to rgb) on the left.
-all you have to do is click the right colored square.
-Each correct guess adds
+All you have to do is click the right colored square.
+Each correct guess adds 1 to your streak.
-1 to your streak.
 Try and set a new highscore!
 ## Setup

 * Clone or Fork this repo